-Prerequisites: MKCM 202 3 Hours, 1 Semester
+Prerequisites: MKCM 202 or SMGT 267

 MKCM 361 Consumer Marketing

 Examination of the consumer marketing process.
 This includes analysis and planning of consumer marketing programs with investigation of consumer decision making and buying patterns.
 Includes written case analyses and presentations.